Xylem: Development

 Xylem development can be described by four terms: centrarch, exarch, endarch and mesarch.
 As it develops in young plants, its nature changes from protoxylem to metaxylem (i.e. from first xylem to after xylem).
-The patterns in which protoxylem and metaxylem are arranged is important in the study of plant morphology.
+The patterns in which protoxylem and metaxylem are arranged are essential in studying plant morphology.

 Protoxylem and metaxylem

 As a young vascular plant grows, one or more strands of primary xylem form in its stems and roots.
 The first xylem to develop is called 'protoxylem'.
-In appearance protoxylem is usually distinguished by narrower vessels formed of smaller cells.
-Some of these cells have walls which contain thickenings in the form of rings or helices.
-Functionally, protoxylem can extend: the cells are able to grow in size and develop while a stem or root is elongating.
+In appearance, protoxylem is usually distinguished by narrower vessels formed of smaller cells.
+Some of these cells have walls that contain thickenings in the form of rings or helices.
+Functionally, protoxylem can extend: the cells can grow in size and develop while a stem or root is elongating.
 Later, 'metaxylem' develops in the strands of xylem.
-Metaxylem vessels and cells are usually larger; the cells have thickenings which are typically either in the form of ladderlike transverse bars (scalariform) or continuous sheets except for holes or pits (pitted).
+Metaxylem vessels and cells are usually larger; the cells have thickenings typically either in the form of ladderlike transverse bars (scalariform) or continuous sheets except for holes or pits (pitted).
 Functionally, metaxylem completes its development after elongation ceases when the cells no longer need to grow in size.

 Patterns of protoxylem and metaxylem

-There are four main patterns to the arrangement of protoxylem and metaxylem in stems and roots.
+There are four primary patterns to the arrangement of protoxylem and metaxylem in stems and roots.